Sharif El Gariani

 Sharif El Gariani (الشارف الغرياني; 1877–1945) was a Libyan religious sheikh and statesman.

 Born in Janzour, near Tobruk, Libya, he was the nephew of Hussein El Gariani (from Gharyan in western Libya), co-founder of the first senussi Zawia at Bayda in 1844, and the man who was friends with a boy named Omar Mukhtar, (the future resistance leader in Cyrenaica against the Italian invasion).

-After the Italian invasion of Libya, in 1911, Sharif had believed that the Italians were invincible, and this led to a long-term disagreement with his old friend Omar Mukhtar.
+After the Italian invasion of Libya in 1911, Sharif had believed that the Italians were invincible, and this led to a long-term disagreement with his old friend Omar Mukhtar.
 His role in the next twenty years was to be a mediator between the resistance leaders and the Italian government in Libya.

-Sharif El Gariani was demeaned in the film Lion of the Desert.
-Sharif was portrayed as a traitor offering his services to the occupying Italians, and who was ready to give any information that would lead to Mukhtar's capture.